 The Best Direct Drive Sim Racing Wheel Bases

 Some Things To Bear In Mind When Buying A Direct Drive Wheel

 There are a few other things to consider when buying a direct drive wheel.
 The first is obviously the price, as they are much more expensive than their belt and gear-driven alternatives.
 This means that they should only really be considered if you are a more experienced sim racer, or if you just really want the best overall racing experience regardless of the cost.

 The price is definitely justified given the advanced technology inside and the realism that a direct drive wheel can provide, but there are other implications as well.
 We have mentioned that your rig needs to be strong enough to support the powerful motor, and so this can lead to further costs as you try to find something that will be strong and sturdy enough for your new wheel.

 Direct drive wheels also often require extensive setup with software to make sure that they work exactly as you want them to.
 This can take time and effort, but putting it in will definitely yield the best experience.

 One final thing to consider is the compatibility of a direct drive wheel with the racing simulator that you are using.
 Some racing sims won’t be compatible at all, but most of the best ones are.
 However, you will most likely have to spend some time going through all of the settings to ensure that you can really get the most out of your direct drive wheel with your favourite games.

-The 3 benefits of a direct drive wheel are the power that you can experience, the accuracy of the force feedback and the low maintenance costs.
-These benefits are enough individually to set them apart from gear and belt-driven steering wheels, but when they are combined, they make for a very realistic sim racing experience
+The 3 benefits of a direct drive wheel are the power that you can experience, the accuracy of the force feedback, and the low maintenance costs.
+These benefits are enough individually to set these wheels apart from gear and belt-driven steering wheels, but when they are combined, they make for a very realistic sim racing experience.